Shivdhir/hello-pitzi/readme.txt

 hope this works...
 fingers crossed.
 updating this file
-reason to show that I learnt the commot function
+reason is to show that I have learnt the Commit function Remember to read properly missed the step need to see the difference from previous file